 What are the benefits of the two styles of integration?

 Product Homepage Integration

 - Quick setup—Only one link for each digital product needs to be created

-- Control over organization of activities in your LMS course—With individual activity link integration, you can use organize our activity links in your LMS however you want, determining where the individual activity links should be placed, how they should be organized with your other course materials, and when links should be visible/hidden to students.
+- Control over organization of activities in your LMS course—With Individual Activity Link Integration, you can utilize our activity links in your LMS however you want, determining where the individual activity links should be placed, how they should be organized with your other course materials, and when links should be visible/hidden to students.